andreasabel/inCode/entry/advent-of-code-2017.md

-I originally was only going to casually try the problems (like I did last year), but I hit a decent global rank by accident on Day 4 (which was very suited for Haskell!), and since then I've been taking things seriously to try to aim for the global leaderboard (top 100).
-This is a struggle for me because I'm not really the *fastest* algorithm person, but I think it's a fun goal for me to try to hit this year.
+I originally was only going to casually try the problems (like I did last year), but I hit a decent global rank by accident on Day 4 (which was very suited for Haskell!), and since then I’ve been taking things seriously to try to aim for the global leaderboard (top 100).
+This is a struggle for me because I’m not really the *fastest* algorithm person, but I think it’s a fun goal for me to try to hit this year.

 Wish me luck!
-And if you haven't started yet, it's not too late to join in the fun! [glguy](https://twitter.com/glguy) has been maintaining the semi-official [Haskell Leaderboard](adventofcode.com/2017/leaderboard/private) (join code `43100-84040706`) -- come join us!
+And if you haven’t started yet, it’s not too late to join in the fun! [glguy](https://twitter.com/glguy) has been maintaining the semi-official [Haskell Leaderboard](adventofcode.com/2017/leaderboard/private) (join code `43100-84040706`) – come join us!